 While your T-cells are in the lab being “armed” with cancer-fighting receptors, you enter the waiting phase.

-- Bridging Therapy: If your tumor burden is high, doctors may administer low-dose chemotherapy to keep the cancer stable while the CAR-T army is being built.
+• Bridging Therapy: If your tumor burden is high, doctors may administer low-dose chemotherapy to keep the cancer stable while the CAR-T cells are being manufactured.

 Phase 4: Infusion & Critical Monitoring (Weeks 4–6)

-This is the most sensitive part of the car-t cell therapy cost in china journey, as it requires intensive 24/7 nursing care.
+This is the most sensitive part of the car-t cell therapy treatment journey, as it requires intensive 24/7 nursing care.

-- Conditioning (Days -3 to -1): You receive “lymphodepletion” chemotherapy to clear space for the new cells.
+• Conditioning (Days −3 to −1): You receive “lymphodepletion” chemotherapy to clear space for the new cells.
+NCCN guidelines for B-cell lymphomas specify lymphodepleting conditioning as a mandatory preparatory step before CAR-T infusion.

-- Inpatient Watch: Unlike the US, where outpatient infusion is common, China requires a 14-to-28-day hospital stay.
+• Inpatient Watch: Unlike the US, where outpatient infusion is common, China requires a 14-to-28-day hospital stay.
 Doctors monitor for Cytokine Release Syndrome (CRS) and neurological side effects (ICANS).
+MD Anderson Cancer Center identifies CRS and neurotoxicity as the two primary safety concerns requiring close inpatient observation after any CAR-T infusion.

 Phase 5: Recovery & Discharge (Weeks 7–8)